chrisalexander/blog/_posts/2010-01-17-how-customer-support-should-be.md

 Within 2 hours, @AliciaNavarro (who founded and runs Skimlinks) [replied](http://twitter.com/AliciaNavarro/status/7863780058) with this:

-@chris_alexander Hi Chris, I run Skimlinks, huge apologies, I'll check what the issue is in reviewing your application.
+chris_alexander Hi Chris, I run Skimlinks, huge apologies, I'll check what the issue is in reviewing your application.

 Less than an hour after that I received a confirmation e-mail that I had been approved, and another tweet from Alicia saying it had been sorted out.